alandefreitas/futures/docs/adaptors/continuations.md

 !!! hint "Continuation Function"

-    Only futures with lazy continuable have a [basic_future::then] member function.
-For the general case, we should use the free function [then].
+    Only futures with lazy continuations have a [basic_future::then] member function.
+For the general case, we should prefer the free function [then].

 The free function [then] allows us to create task graphs with future continuations regardless of underlying support for lazy continuations.